We invite you to join us in learning, amplifying, and taking action about the MMIW/R/P crisis.

 There are currently over 5,500 missing or murdered Indigenous women and girls—and this is a conservative estimate.

-Murder is the 3rd leading cause of death for Native Women.
+Murder is the 3rd leading cause of death for Native women.

 This epidemic has deep roots in white settler genocidal oppression, typified by encroachment on tribal sovereignty, a history of violence and devaluation of Native life, and a justice system that was never established to protect Indigenous people.